Books For Prisoners

 In November 2013, the Ministry of Justice introduced a blanket ban on loved ones sending in books and other essentials, such as underwear, to prisoners.
-This was part of a crackdown on what ministers have described as prisoners’ “perks and privileges”.
+This was part of a crackdown on what ministers described as prisoners’ “perks and privileges”.

 At the Howard League for Penal Reform, we know this is wrong.
 People are sent to prison as a punishment, not for a punishment.
 Books and essentials such as underwear should not be seen as perks or privileges.
 Reading books goes hand in hand with education, with rehabilitation, with humanity.
 We should do everything we can to encourage reading and not restrict a prisoner’s access to books.